theochem/procrustes/docs/usr_doc_quick_start.rst

 the zero columns (on the right-hand side) and rows (at the bottom) should be removed prior to transformation.

-As a python library, Procrustes can be imported and used in python codes.
-People may get a better understanding of how to use the package by the implemented examples.

-Procrustes can be used as an computation library, either ending up with a script or a python package.
-Here is a snippet for script.

 .. code-block:: python
    :linenos: